NJManganelli/FourTopNAOD/StandaloneExample/README.md

 '''

-###DO EVERY NEW SESSION:
+### DO EVERY NEW SESSION:
 '''bash
-cd CMSSW_X_Y_Z/src
+cd $WORK/CMSSW_X_Y_Z/src
 cmsenv
 '''

-##Simple Examples
+## Intro Examples
 '''bash
-cd Book1
+cd StandaloneExamples/Book1
 python CH01.py
 python CH02.py
 ...
 '''

-##Bigger Examples
+## Bigger Examples
 '''bash
-cd Book2
+cd StandaloneExamples/Book2
 python CH01.py
 '''

-##Using Python Notebooks
+## Using Python Notebooks
-A python notebook can be started by opening another terminal, and executing the command: ssh -L localhost:4444:localhost:4444 <NiceLogin>@lxplus.cern.ch Establishing cmsenv (new session) as above
+A python notebook can be started by opening another terminal, and executing the commands:
+'''bash
+ssh -L localhost:4444:localhost:4444 <NiceLogin>@lxplus.cern.ch
+cd path/to/CMSSW_X_Y_Z/src
+cmsenv
-Getting grid proxy (if accessing root files stored on servers, using CRAB, etc): voms-proxy-init -voms cms
+voms-proxy-init -voms cms
-Navigate to:
-/path/to/notebook/directory
-execute:
+cd path/to/notebook/directory
 jupyter-notebook --no-browser --port=4444 --ip=127.0.0.1
+'''
 When it produces a token, paste in your webbrowser to connect to homepage, and open one of the notebooks or start a new one

-##PostProcessor Encyclopedia
+## PostProcessor Encyclopedia
 Standalone.ipynb is a Standalone Jupyter Notebook that contains significant commentary and options.
 It dumps event information for leptons, jets, etc.